Pension Plan Financial Sustainability and the 88th Legislative Session Proposal

 No, the legislation provides a two-year phase-in for the increase in the employee contribution rate.
 The rate will increase from 8% to 9% on January 1, 2024, and then from 9% to 10% on January 1, 2025.

 COAERS’ ability to provide a COLA is determined by actuarial standards of practice and State of Texas funding guidelines.
 The Texas Pension Review Board “Funding Guidelines” state that “Benefit increases should not be adopted if all plan changes being considered cause a material increase in the amortization period and if the resulting amortization period exceeds 25 years”.
 Texas actuaries utilize the PRB “Funding Guidelines” to meet their industry’s standards of practice.
 According to the actuary’s most recent valuation report, the amortization period of COAERS is 34 years.

 The legislative proposal would set the System on the pathway to actuarial soundness, bringing COAERS closer to the feasibility of considering future cost-of-living adjustments.

-The plan sustainability legislative proposal bill number is SB 1444.
+The plan sustainability legislative proposal bill numbers are SB 1444 and HB 4000.